How to Create a Corporate Event Timeline That Works

 Connect with The Calendar Group to staff your next corporate event with experienced professionals.

-6 to 3 Months Out: Locking in the Details
+6-3 Months Out: Nail Down the Details

 This is where planning turns into execution prep.
 Every major vendor should be under contract, and the run-of-show document should start taking shape.